 Wandering jews are incredibly hardy and adapt well to different humidity levels and conditions, making them easy to propagate.
 Just a little care is all they need.

-Despite your best efforts, your wandering jew will naturally grow spindly and leggy after a few years, as the plant has a short lifespan of 2 to 3 years.
+Despite your best efforts, your wandering jew will naturally grow spindly and leggy after a few years, as this houseplant has a short lifespan of 2 to 3 years.
 In this case, take a few cuttings from healthy branches and plant them in the same container or another one.

-However, if your plant is not even a year old, the leggy growth may be due to insufficient water or light.
-Place the plant in an area with more sunlight, water it a bit more often, and see the difference after a week or so.
+However, if your Wandering Jew plant is not even a year old, the leggy growth may be due to insufficient water or light.
+Place it in an area with more sunlight, water it a bit more often, and see the difference after a week or so.